AE9RB/basic-lang/patch/README.md

-# Ready to play on 64K
+# Ready to play on 64K BASIC

 The programs in this folder are retrieved by passing their name, preceded by two slashes, to the 64K BASIC executable.